rokitalab/OpenPedCan-analysis/analyses/molecular-subtyping-EPN/README.md

     A new column named `subgroup` is added to the input table and saved in `results/EPN_all_data_withsubgroup.tsv`.

     This script prioritizes features of subgroups first and does not assign those samples to any other subgroups.
 For example, samples where `disease_group == 'spinal'` are prioritized for the `EPN, SP` or `EPN, SP-MYCN` subgroup, and are not assigned to any other groups.
-Samples are tested for assignment to subgroups in the following prioritized order:
+Samples are tested for assignment to subgroups in the following prioritized order shown below.
+Subgroups inferred from methylation classification are only included where subgroups are determined (i.e., EPN, To be classified).
     1) EPN, SP-MYCN
     2) EPN, SP
     3) EPN, ST ZFTA
     4) EPN, ST YAP1
     5) EPN, PF A
     6) EPN, PF B
+    7) EPN, PF SE (methylation classificaton)
+    8) EPN, SP-SE B (methylation classificaton)
-    7) EPN, To be classified
+    9) EPN, To be classified

     From the [input file here](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/analyses/molecular-subtyping-EPN/results/EPN_all_data.tsv) values for various columns are considered for assigning subgroups.
 The following criteria are used to prioritize samples for assignment to each group:
             <table>